anexplore/port-forwarding/README.md

 this project will read config from java system properties and system env, properties first.

 * mappingFilePath,  port mapping file
-* timeout, io timeout in mills
+* timeout, io timeout in mills for read/write idle timeout, if you connection is long-connection you may need to set timeout to bigger one
+* connectTimeout, io timeout in mills for connection to target remote port
 * ioAcceptThreadNumber, accept thread number default system cores
 * ioWorkThreadNumber, work thread number default system cores
 * ioMaxBacklog, socket backlog default 64